Intelligence Resources® Leadership

 Ensures day-to-day AI governance operates smoothly and scales

-• AI Operations Manager (1 Senior role): Oversees "single front door" for AI tool requests, manages tiered approval workflows, tracks AI inventory
+• AI Operations Manager (1 Senior role): Oversees "single front door" for AI tool requests, manages tiered approval workflows, tracks AI inventory.

-• AI Training & Communications Lead (1 FTE): Develops responsible AI training curriculum, leads internal communication, champions culture of psychological safety
+• AI Training & Communications Lead (1 FTE): Develops responsible AI training curriculum, leads internal communication, champions culture of psychological safety.

-• AI Vendor & Platform Specialist (1 FTE): Evaluates AI tools against readiness criteria, partners with Procurement, maintains approved vendor registry
+• AI Vendor & Platform Specialist (1 FTE): Evaluates AI tools against readiness criteria, partners with Procurement, maintains approved vendor registry.

 Team Size by Organization Scale: